The Sand Reckoner: Calculation of the number of grains of sand in the Aristarchian Universe

-Archimedes claims that forty poppy-seeds laid side by side would equal one Greek dactyl (finger-width) which was approximately 19 mm (3/4 inch) in length.
+Archimedes claims that forty poppy-seeds laid side by side would equal one Greek daktylos (finger-width) which was approximately 19 mm (3/4 inch) in length.
 Since volume proceeds as the cube of a linear dimension ("For it has been proved that spheres have the triplicate ratio to one another of their diameters") then a sphere one dactyl in diameter would contain (using our current number system) 40^{3}, or 64,000 poppy seeds.

 He then claimed (without evidence) that each poppy seed could contain a myriad (10,000) grains of sand.
 Multiplying the two figures together he proposed 640,000,000 as the number of hypothetical grains of sand in a sphere one dactyl in diameter.

 To make further calculations easier, he rounded up 640 million to one billion, noting only that the first number is smaller than the second, and that therefore the number of grains of sand calculated subsequently will exceed the actual number of grains.
 Recall that Archimedes's meta-goal with this essay was to show how to calculate with what were previously considered impossibly large numbers, not simply to accurately calculate the number of grains of sand that would fit in the universe.

 A Greek stadium had a length of 600 Greek feet, and each foot was 16 dactyls long, so there were 9,600 dactyls in a stadium.
 Archimedes rounded this number up to 10,000 (a myriad) to make calculations easier, again, noting that the resulting number will exceed the actual number of grains of sand.

 The cube of 10,000 is a trillion (10^{12}); and multiplying a billion (the number of grains of sand in a dactyl-sphere) by a trillion (number of dactyl-spheres in a stadium-sphere) yields 10^{21}, the number of grains of sand in a stadium-sphere.

 Archimedes had estimated that the Aristarchian Universe was 10^{14} stadia in diameter, so there would accordingly be (10^{14})^{3} stadium-spheres in the universe, or 10^{42}.
 Multiplying 10^{21} by 10^{42} yields 10^{63}, the number of grains of sand in the Aristarchian Universe.

 Following Archimedes's estimate of a myriad (10,000) grains of sand in a poppy seed; 64,000 poppy seeds in a dactyl-sphere; the length of a stadium as 10,000 dactyls; and accepting 19mm as the width of a dactyl, the diameter of Archimedes's typical sand grain would be 18.3 μm, which today we would call a grain of silt.
 Currently, the smallest grain of sand would be defined as 50 μm in diameter.